enefce/AndroidLibrary-GPR-KDSL/README.md

 - Once the task is successful you should be able to see the Package under the **Packages** tab of the GitHub Account
 - In case of a failure run the task with *--stacktrace*, *--info* or *--debug* to check the logs for detailed information about the causes.

+>NOTE: The library file (aar) will not include the transitive dependencies (i.e.dependencies used by the library).
+For Maven repos, Gradle will download the dependencies using the pom file which will contain the dependencies list.
+In this sample code/project, the pom file generated does not include the nested dependencies list.
+Either you have to specify the dependencies in your project that uses the library or you'll have to modify the code to generate a pom file with dependencies included while building and publishing the library.
 ------------
 ## Using a library from the GitHub Packages
 > Currently the GitHub Packages requires us to Authenticate to download an Android Library (Public or Private) hosted on the GitHub Packages.
 This might change for future releases